kmartin21/FilmBase/README.md

 </div>

 ## Basic Overview
 A full stack web app built with MongoDB, Express, React, Redux and Node allowing a user to create a collection of favorite movies, read and write movie reviews and discover new movies.
-Movie data is powered by <a href="https://www.themoviedb.org/documentation/api">The Movie Database API</a>.
+Movie data powered by <a href="https://www.themoviedb.org/documentation/api">The Movie Database API</a>.

 ![Filmbase Recording](https://media.giphy.com/media/1hBUXvYYqvadhagtww/giphy.gif)
 <br>